epqm/epqm.github.io/_posts/2023-02-22-metals-holgphy.md

 ---
 title: "Our latest work on holographic renormalisation of entanglement in metals is now available on the arxiv."
-excerpt: "We provide a demonstration of the holographic principle in a prototypical condensed matter system, and shed new light on geometrical and topological aspects of entanglement in metals."
+excerpt: "On performing a sequence of renormalisation group (RG) transformations on a system of two-dimensional non-interacting Dirac fermions placed on a torus, we demonstrate the emergence of an additional spatial dimension arising out of the scaling of multipartite entanglement.
+Geometric measures defined in this emergent space, such as distances and curvature, can be related to the RG beta function of the coupling \\(g\\) responsible for the spectral gap.
+In the presence of an Aharonov-Bohm flux, we relate the topological part of the entanglement with the Chern numbers of quantum Hall states."
 toc: true
 toc_sticky: true
 permalink: /2302.10590/